JannekGundlach/PROVER-M/README.md

 **How to use**
 * To begin a simulation, the GUI App needs to be started either by:
 	1. Executing the installed PROVER-M application.
-	2. Opening the scr-directory and double-click on the file *PROVER_M.mlapp* (requires MATLAB).
+	2. Opening the scr-directory and double-clicking on the file *PROVER_M.mlapp* (requires MATLAB).
 	3. Opening the *PROVER_M.mlapp* in MATLAB (requires MATLAB).
 * The model input can be set by changing individual parameters or by selecting an existing input text file via the "Input case" dropdown menu or the "Load.."-button.
 * After setting the desired input parameters, the configuration can be saved as a text file by clicking the "Save as.."-button.